nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_distribution_list.md

 ## Distribution List Section Content ##

-The Distribution list section carries a list of recipients of the document subheadings should be formatted as such in any html sent:
+The Distribution list section carries a list of recipients of the document.
+Elements should be formatted as subheadings in any html sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>